Emerging composers from around the world gather every other year to engage in a community of creativity and

 Robert Kyr, Philip H. Knight Professor of Music at the University of Oregon, is program director.
 Components include numerous concerts of vocal and instrumental works created by symposium participants, as well as workshops and focal groups with esteemed composers- and artists-in-residence.

-The next symposium is June 2016 and details will be posted in the coming months to the Composers Symposium website.
+The next symposium is June 2017 and details will be posted in the coming months to the Composers Symposium website.
 Below is the description from our successful 2014 program.

 For the summer 2014 symposium, the composer-in-residence will be Chen Yi, and the artists-in-residence will be Craig Hella Johnson (choral conductor and mentor), Duo Damiana (Molly Barth, flute, and Dieter Hennings, guitar), and the Fear No Music Ensemble.
 In the past, composers-in-residence have included George Crumb, Arvo Pärt, Krzysztof Penderecki, Lou Harrison, Tan Dun, Sven David Sandstrom, and R. Murray Schafer.